hrand1005/raspberry-pi-pico-2/README.md

 - Most of the necessary tools I've either installed via `apt` on Linux Mint or built from the source github repository, however you might also check out the pre-built binaries used by raspberry pi for their vscode extension: https://github.com/raspberrypi/pico-sdk-tools/tags

-- If you don't have a debug probe, it's also possible to simply use a second raspberry pi pico running a debugging firmware, see [`docs/getting-started-with-pico.pdf`](docs/getting-started-with-pico) appendix A.
+- If you don't have a debug probe, it's also possible to simply use a second raspberry pi pico running a debugging firmware, see [docs/getting-started-with-pico.pdf](docs/getting-started-with-pico) appendix A.

 - Section 2.10 of the [c/c++ sdk documentation](docs/raspberry-pi-pico-c-sdk.pdf) provides useful instructions (and exact configuration options) for building the RISC-V toolchain from source.

 - Compiling examples with RISC-V and the pico sdk requires `-DPICO_PLATFROM=rp2350-riscv` (when running `cmake`).

-- `bfd len 8 target len 0` --> temporarily solved by assembling with -mabi=ilp32
+- `bfd len 8 target len 0` --> solved by assembling with `-mabi=ilp32`

+- If you do weird things and find your flash is corrupted (and your board is seemingly unresponsive when being flashed with `openocd`), compile a simple program like blinky from (pico-examples)[https://github.com/raspberrypi/pico-examples].
+Instead of using the debug probe, put the board in BOOTSEL mode and load the blinky uf2 like you'd see in the getting-started instructions.
+This seems to clear up any corrupted state, and you can return to normal development afterwards.

+- If you find gdb isn't proceeding after a break statement (e.g. you hit `ebreak` and then hit continue, but the debugger doesn't make any progress and you're stuck at the same instruction), you can manually increment the program counter: `set $pc = $pc + 0x4`.
+Then you should be able to continue.

+- I had a hard time getting things to work (at least debugging) when compiling/assembling with the `zca`, `zcb`, and `zcmp` extensions, which are used to compress instructions.
+Hence they are not set for `-march` in the riscv-bootstrap Makefile.
+I'm not sure whether this was due to some other misconfiguration/linking on my part, a problem with debugging (including how the debug probe interacts with compressed instructions), or both.
+In any case, after assembling and linking the boostrap program with those extensions, and flashing them to the board with the debugger, both cores become unresponsive.
+To recover the board / debugger functionality, I put the board in BOOTSEL and then cp blink.uf2 to it.

+- I added a function `ic` to `riscv-bootstrap/init.gdb` that increments the program counter before continuing, and now use that instead of `c` in `gdb`.

 ## External Resources